 If you’re a teacher working remotely and you need help from your manager to implement this system, share this article with them.

-Step 1: Install the Google Sheets attendance template
+How to get the Google Sheets attendance template

 How the template works